top of page

 At the same time, the production of a professional video describing the main objectives of the LIFE PINNARCA project has been carried out these days in order to record the Fangar Bay census and the reproduction assays, among other things.

-Revision of possible emerged P. nobilis at the Alfacs Bay
+Revision of possible emerged P. nobilis at the Alfacs Bay for further translocation

 prospeccio-27-01-23.jpeg